jordimontana82/fake-xrm-easy/README.md

 ##Roadmap / Backlog

 *  FetchXml implementation:
+*     DONE: Add support for arithmetic operators
-*     TO DO:  Add support for arithmetic operators and date operators
+*     TO DO:  Adding support for date operators
 *     TO DO:  Add support for FetchXml aggregations
 *  Increase test coverage